rishabhbhartiya/rishabhbhartiya/README.md

 **Machine Learning**: Experienced in building and optimizing machine learning models using frameworks such as Scikit-Learn, TensorFlow, and Keras.
 Skilled in various algorithms, including regression, classification, clustering, and deep learning.<br>
 **Data Analysis**: Proficient in exploring and analyzing datasets to uncover patterns and insights.
 Strong skills in using Python libraries like Pandas and NumPy for data manipulation and analysis.<br>
 **Data Visualization**: Adept at creating clear and compelling visualizations using tools like Matplotlib, Seaborn, and Plotly to communicate data-driven stories effectively.<br>
-**Web Scraping**: Capable of gathering and preprocessing data from web sources using BeautifulSoup, Scrapy, and Selenium for various data-driven projects.<br><br>
+**Web Scraping**: Capable of gathering and preprocessing data from web sources using BeautifulSoup, Scrapy, and Selenium for various data-driven projects.<br>
 ## 📫 Technical Skills:
 **Programming Languages**: Python,, SQL<br> **Libraries and Tools**: Pandas, NumPy, Scikit-Learn, TensorFlow, Keras, Matplotlib, Seaborn, Plotly, BeautifulSoup, Scrapy, Selenium<br>